Neonatal stroke: Prevention

 Some evidence suggests that magnesium sulfate administered to mothers prior to early preterm birth reduces the risk of cerebral palsy in surviving neonates.
 Due to the risk of adverse effects treatments may have, it is unlikely that treatments to prevent neonatal strokes or other hypoxic events would be given routinely to pregnant women without evidence that their fetus was at extreme risk or has already sustained an injury or stroke.
 This approach might be more acceptable if the pharmacologic agents were endogenously occurring substances (those that occur naturally in an organism), such as creatine or melatonin, with no adverse side-effects.

 Because of the period of high neuronal plasticity in the months after birth, it may be possible to improve the neuronal environment immediately after birth in neonates considered to be at risk of neonatal stroke.
-This may be done by enhancing the growth of axons and dendrites, synaptogenesis and myelination of axons with systemic injections of neurotrophins or growth factors which can cross the blood–brain barrier.
+This may be done by enhancing the growth of axons and dendrites, synaptogenesis, and myelination of axons with systemic injections of neurotrophins or growth factors which can cross the blood–brain barrier.

 Treatment

-Treatment remains controversial with regards to the risk/benefit ratio, which differs significantly from treatment of stroke in adults.
+Treatment remains controversial with regard to the risk/benefit ratio, which differs significantly from the treatment of stroke in adults.
 Presence or possibility of organ or limb impairment and bleeding risks are possible with treatments using antithrombotic agents.

 Therapeutic hypothermia

 Hypothermia treatment induced by head cooling or systemic cooling administered within six hours of birth for 72 hours has proven beneficial in reducing death and neurological impairments at 18 months of age.
-This treatment does not completely protect the injured brain and may not improve the risk of death in the most severely hypoxic-ischemic neonates and has also not been proven beneficial in preterm infants.
+This treatment does not completely protect the injured brain and may not reduce the risk of death in the most severely hypoxic-ischemic neonates, and has also not been proven beneficial in preterm infants.
 Combined therapies of hypothermia and pharmacological agents or growth factors to improve neurological outcomes are most likely the next direction for damaged neonatal brains, such as after a stroke.

 Other treatments

 A successful use of urokinase in a newborn with an aortic clot has been reported, but the bleeding risks associated with thrombolytic agents are still unclear.

 Heparin, an anticoagulant, treatments have been used in cases of cerebro-venous sinus thrombosis (CVST) in order to stop thrombosis extension and recurrence, to induce thrombosis resolution, and to prevent further brain damage.

-In the case of extremely high intracranial pressure, surgical removal of hematoma may be beneficial.
+In the case of extremely high intracranial pressure, surgical removal of the hematoma may be beneficial.